Sheffield-Theoretical-Chemistry/twizzler/README.md

 The standard mode of operation applies ORCA's printed normal mode(s) to the system's XYZ coordinates, with an optional scaling value set with ``-s``.
 There is a somewhat experimental option to use mass-weighted force constants for the displacement with the command line option ``-w``.
 Again, this the optional scaling factor can be applied.

+Invoking the command line option ``-g`` runs some basic geometry sanity checks on the distorted structure and prints warnings to STDOUT if any of these fail.
+The sanity checks include detecting short internuclear distances and any atoms that appear to be unattached to any other atom.

 ## Contributing

 Contributions are welcome!
 Please raise Issues or Pull requests on this repo.